seaside1/jrule/README.md

 }
 ```

 # Changelog

+## NEXT

+- Added thing rule support
+  - BREAKING: jrule-items.jar has been renamed to jrule-generated.jar

 ## BETA13
 - Fixed a bug with naming of JRuleItems.java
 - Fixed issues with post and sendCommand to groups